 Abstinence: The brain starts to recover after 6-8 weeks of abstinence.
-Take note – abstinence… not playing shorter periods of time.
+Take note – abstinence; not playing shorter periods.
 If you think you can rewire your brain back to normal by cutting down – think again.
-Do you think a cocaine addict will recover by sniffing half a line of cocaine?
-No. Steve Pope, a counsellor and therapist in Garstang, UK said that spending two hours on a game station is equivalent to taking a line of cocaine in the high it produces.
+Do you believe a cocaine addict will recover by sniffing half a line of cocaine?
+No. Steve Pope, a counsellor and therapist in Garstang, UK, said that spending two hours on a game station is equivalent to taking a line of cocaine in the high it produces.

-Treatment for video game addiction is similar to detox for other addictions, with one important difference.
-Computers have become an important part of everyday life, as well as many jobs, so compulsive gamers can’t just look the other way when they see a PC.
+Treatment for video game addiction is similar to detox for other addictions, with one crucial difference.
+Computers have become an essential part of everyday life, and many jobs, so compulsive gamers can’t just look the other way when they see a PC.

 Because video game addicts can’t avoid computers, they have to learn to use them responsibly.
 That means no gaming.
 As for limiting game time to an hour a day, it is compared that to “an alcoholic saying he’s only going to drink beer.”
-Some treatment centers explore controlled use rather than abstinence.
-Work on PC’S is allowed, with time limited – but no gaming.
+Some treatment centres explore controlled use rather than abstinence.
+Work on PC’S is allowed, with time-limited – but no gaming.

-The toughest part of treating video game addicts is that “it’s a little bit more difficult to show somebody they’re in trouble.
-Nobody’s ever been put in jail for being under the influence of ‘’a game.”
-The key is to show gamers they are powerless over their addiction, and then teach them “real-life excitement as opposed to online excitement.’’
+The most challenging part of treating video game addicts is to show somebody they’re in trouble.
+The key is to show gamers they are powerless over their addiction and then teach them “real-life excitement instead of online excitement.”

 No overall cure for video game addiction exists.
-As with alcoholism and drug addiction, the key is to enter treatment and to stay aware of triggers while continuing to participate in recovery groups, such as Online Gamers Anonymous.
-Counselling and behaviour modification are the primary means of treating addicted gamers.
+As with alcoholism and drug addiction, the key is to enter treatment and stay aware of triggers while participating in recovery groups, such as Online Gamers Anonymous.
+Counselling and behaviour modification is the primary means of treating addicted gamers.
 Together, individual and family counselling are powerful treatment tools.
-Some treatment facilities incorporate medication in their programs.
+In addition, some treatment facilities incorporate medication in their programs.

 - Call of Duty